graboskyc/mdb-fy23q1-hackathon-team3/README.md

 # Overview

 MongoMD is a modern tool to assist in modernizing health care and doctor-patient relationships.
 Using MongoDB, it provides a flexible data model to enter health surveys and other background information into either a web-based application or a mobile application (Android).
-This is automatically reported on and searchable.
+This is automatically reported on and searchable all within one transactional database.
 Additionally within the mobile application paper forms can be scanned and uploaded which is then OCR/Analyzed.
 Lastly, data can be cross-referenced with medical databases for reliability.

 # Justification

-This is based on a real-world opportunity for legacy modernization in US-Central.
+The inspiration of this app is from a real-world opportunity for legacy modernization in US-Central.
 It continues the work of vertical demos.
-Similiar use cases in other verticals have also been noticed in New England / Canada and NY Metro.
+Similar use cases in other verticals have also been noticed in New England / Canada and NY Metro.

 _Please explain why you decided to build the application/demonstration for this project.
 What inspired you?
 What problems does it solve or how will it make Presales activities easier?_
 _What MongoDB competitive differentiators (developer productivity, resiliency, scalability, etc.) does this demonstration showcase?_